I wondered if it was possible to eat too much coconut oil.

 Cheat Meals On Keto?

-As soon as the negative effects of unhealthy eating started rearing their ugly heads, I knew for sure that the keto diet is what cleared up many of my issues.
+As soon as the adverse effects of unhealthy eating started rearing their ugly heads, I knew for sure that the keto diet was what cleared up many of my issues.

 Why Do We Overindulge?

 When we overindulge like I did last weekend, we have to ask ourselves: WHY?